ahadrauf/gca_dynamics/README.md

 Dynamics characterization for a MEMS electrostatic inchworm motor and its gap closing actuators

 ## Installation
-This code just required numpy, scipy, and matplotlib.
+This code just requires `numpy`, `scipy`, and `matplotlib`, although some scripts also involve the `scikit-learn.metrics` module.
 A good script to run first after setup is `python sim_gca_transient.py` to get a sense for what's going on.

 You install the requirements all in one go by calling ```pip install -r requirements.txt```.